 Is there such a thing as safe drinking when driving?

 There is no absolute safe level of alcohol consumption for competent driving.
-However, Australia has strict laws about drinking alcohol and driving, with the legal limit set at 0.05 BAC.

 Research shows that any BAC over the legal limit at least doubles your risk of car crash injury and your risk of involvement in a fatal crash rises sharply.